nhsengland/it-standards/application-development/common-dev/authentication.md

 * Login forms SHOULD be independent of the system they are securing.

-  This facilitates system maintenance windows but allows users to log in and recieve notification about maintenance times.
+  This facilitates system maintenance windows but allows users to log in and receive notification about maintenance times.

   Maintenance windows **MUST NOT** be shown to unauthenticated users.